madetech/blog/README.md

 Everyone is encouraged to contribute ideas to this document and update link through to the relevant post, once it's been written.

 #Introduction
-MadeTech Blog - Best practices & thought leadership

-### Read about the latest trends and techniques being used to deliver modern web applications.
-Featuring articles from the experts at Made Tech and guest posts by selected industry experts.
+**MadeTech Blog - Best practices & thought leadership.** *Read about the latest trends and techniques being used to deliver modern web applications.
+Featuring articles from the experts at Made Tech and guest posts by selected industry experts.*

 ## Agile Delivery
 [TODO - Introduction to Agile Delivery]